mmistakes/so-simple-theme/meetings/_posts/2014-07-18-twentieth-meeting.md

 ---

 Same time and place for our weekly meeting.
-In light of the panel on meshnets at HOPE, we'll be discussing real ways to get people interested and on the meshnet.
+In light of the panel on meshnets at HOPE, we'll be discussing real ways to get people interested and connected to the meshnet.

 __Please check the lower section of the cafe!
 There are stairs that go down behind the counter where you order your coffee.__